eNMS-automation/eNMS/README.md

 Networks can be exported as a .KML file to be displayed on Google Earth, with the same icons and link colors as in eNMS.

 ![Export to Google Earth](https://github.com/afourmy/eNMS/blob/master/readme/google_earth_export.png)

-## Saving and import/export

-Projects (nodes and links with all properties) can be imported from an Excel file.

 ## Embedded SSH client